waylayio/waylay-sdk-py/README.md

 * an _api_ package `waylay-<service>-sdk` that describes all resources and actions for that service.
 JSON request and responses are represented as basic python data (_dict_, _list_, primitives)
 * a _types_ package `waylay-<service>-sdk-types` that provides [pydantic](https://docs.pydantic.dev/) models to represent JSON request and responses.

 The _types_ package is optional.
 When installed, its _pydantic_ models are used to serialize requests and deserialize responses.
+When used in a python IDE, code completion will help you navigate the attributes of request and responses.
 This makes it easier to interact with the API as a developer.
 But as the underlying REST api evolves, the _types_ package might require regular dependency updates.

 Use the _types_ package for interactive cases (python notebooks), or solutions that are regularly tested and maintained.